First, here’s a look at the fastest-growing food topics of the past year:

 The fridge plays a cultural role, too.
 On Reddit, the Fridge Detectives community has almost 100,000 members.
 They share photos of fridges and try to make guesses about the owner's age and lifestyle purely by their contents.
 While most people don't see a refrigerator as a means of self-expression, it's increasingly becoming one—and since a typical refrigerator gets opened many times a day, noticing a messy fridge is unavoidable.

-Similarly, the $620B dairy industry is being increasingly threatened by alternative dairy products like Oat Milk and Almond milk.
+The $620B dairy industry is being increasingly threatened by alternative dairy products like Oat Milk and Almond milk.
 Normal milk consumption has fallen 40% since 1975 and in just the past decade, over 20,000 US dairy farms have gone out of business.

 Now, clear whey protein is taking off as an alternative to protein shakes.
 It’s not only clear but also yields a protein drink that’s much more similar to water in terms of its thickness.
 While many consumers want to be able to chug protein when they hit the gym, not everyone likes the thickness of a shake and the need for a blender and the associated prep work.